 Soohyun Nam, PhD, APRN, ANP-BC, FAHA

-Soohyun Nam is an associate professor in the Adult-Gerontological, Family, and Women’s Health nurse practitioner specialty and PhD program.
-She received her BSN from Seoul National University in Seoul, South Korea.
-She received both a master’s degree as an adult nurse practitioner and a PhD in nursing from University of California, San Francisco (UCSF).
+Soohyun Nam is an associate professor in the Adult-Gerontological, Family Nurse Practitioner specialty and PhD program.
+She received her bachelor of science in nursing from Seoul National University in Seoul, South Korea.
+She received both a master’s degree as an adult nurse practitioner and a PhD in nursing from the University of California, San Francisco (UCSF).
 She completed a post-doctoral fellowship in Interdisciplinary Training in Health Disparities Research at the Johns Hopkins University.
-She has been the principal investigator or project director on federally funded projects focusing on control and prevention of type 2 diabetes, hypertension, and obesity.
-She is a nationally certified nurse practitioner who has been working with adults with diverse race/ethnicity.
-Dr. Nam found that adults of diverse race/ethnicity experience multiple barriers to accessing and navigating healthcare systems and to managing their chronic diseases that often require substantial health behavior change and self-management.
-As a clinician, researcher, and nurse educator Dr. Nam is committed to improving cardiovascular health and quality of life for high-risk, underserved population.

-Dr. Nam has served on the committee of Yale Robert Wood Johnson Foundation Clinical Scholars Program (RWJFCSP).
+Dr. Nam has served on the Yale Robert Wood Johnson Foundation Clinical Scholars Program (RWJFCSP) committee.
 She is currently a steering committee member for Yale Center for Research and Engagement.
-Dr. Nam teaches courses related to primary care of adults.
+Dr. Nam teaches courses related to the primary care of adults.

 Dr. Nam has expertise in the field of chronic disease self-management such as obesity, type 2 diabetes and cardiovascular diseases, and community-engaged research and health disparities research for underserved adults of diverse race/ethnicity.